bambooforest/IntroDataScience_Spring_2022/3_data_and_data_wrangling/README.md

 They include:

--   qualitative variables – measure non-numeric qualities and are not subject to the laws of arithmetic
+-   **Qualitative variables** – measure non-numeric qualities and are not subject to the laws of arithmetic
--   quantitative variables – measure numeric quantities and arithmetic can be applied to them
+-   **Quantitative variables** – measure numeric quantities and arithmetic can be applied to them

 Qualitative variables are also call categorical or discrete variables.
 Quantitative variables can be measured, so that their rank or score can